openservicemesh/osm-docs/README.md

 * inclusion of `type: docs` is important for the theme to properly index the site contents
 * the `linkTitle` attribute allows you to simplify the name as it appears in the left-side nav bar - ideally it should be short and clear - whereas the title can handle longform names for pages/documents.

+## Adding release-specific docs

+Steps to add a release-specific version of the docs site:

+1. Create a release branch from main, named after the released major and minor version, like [release-v0.8](https://github.com/openservicemesh/osm-docs/tree/release-v0.8).
+1. List the new branch in the [config.toml](https://github.com/openservicemesh/osm-docs/blob/main/config.toml#L84-L89) for all currently-displayed versions.
+1. Open an issue in this repo asking for the Netlify config to be created and the site update to be completed.
+1. When published, the newly-added branch will function like [https://release-v0-8.docs.openservicemesh.io/](https://release-v0-8.docs.openservicemesh.io/)

 # Site Development